 Grown Ups 2 is released in the US this weekend but not until August 9th in the UK.

-We need more writers about Steve-Buscemi, Salma-Hayek, Adam-Sandler, Chris Rock, kevin james, David Spade, Nick Swardson, Stone Cold Steve Austin, Shaquille O'Neal, Reviews, Grown Ups 2 and Jon Lovitz!
+Want to write about Steve-Buscemi, Salma-Hayek, Adam Sandler, Chris Rock, kevin james, David Spade, Nick Swardson, Stone Cold Steve Austin, Shaquille O'Neal, Reviews, Grown Ups 2 and Jon Lovitz?
 Get started below...